It feels like a new day in Raidersland, and Rolando McClain was the perfect player to christen the mood on Monday.

 So the relatively sober mood was important and notable.

-It helps that the prospect of facing Patriots quarterback Tom Brady has a way of focusing anybody's concentration,
+It helps that the prospect of facing Patriots quarterback Tom Brady has a way of focusing anybody's concentration, while raising some shivers.

 "Huge game -- one of the best teams in the league, and they've been a premier team in the league for a while," McClain said.